 - APOLLINARIS – after the Jewish war (66-73 CE), the legion was sent to Pannonia.

 - PRIMIGENIA – founded by Emperor Caligula in 39 CE as a support for the campaign against the Germans.
 The legion’s nickname Primigenia comes from the Roman goddess of Fortuna.
 After the first military campaign, the legion was stationed at Moguntiacum (now Mainz, Germany).
 In 43 CE, in connection with the planned invasion of Britain, there was a regrouping of troops.
 Legio XV Primigenia was located in Castra Vetera (now Xanten, Germany), where he stayed with the V Alaudae legion.
 In 47 CE, both legions were involved in the war against the Frisians and the construction of the Gnaeus Domitius Corbulo canal, connecting the Rhine with the Meuse.
-During the events of the “year of the four emperors”, the legion and the rest of the troops on the Rhine supported Vitellius in his quest for an empire.
+During the events of the “year of the four emperors”, the legion and the rest of the troops on the Rhine supported Vitellius in his quest for an imperium.
 The legions fought first against Galba and then against Oton.
 When Vespasian unquestionably won the throne of Rome, he appointed the legion Castra Vetera as the base.
 He was also stationed there until 70 CE, when he was defeated, along with legio V Alaude, during the Batava uprising (69-70 CE).
 In 69 CE, the insurgent army, led by Civilis, besieged the legions in the winter camp.
 Eventually, in 70 CE, due to starvation, the legionaries were forced to surrender.
 As promised by the insurgents of good treatment, they left the camp.
 However, the rebels caught up with the remaining legionaries and slaughtered them.

 Roman legions numbered XVI